Some posts contain compensated links. Please read this disclaimer for more info.

 Both located in southern Albania’s beautiful hills, Berat and Gjirokastra, are two fortified cities that have been inhabited continuously since ancient times.
 They offer a deep insight into the evolution of architecture, art, religion, and culture in this part of Europe.

-Berat is sometimes called “the city of a thousand windows” and is one of Albania’s greatest architectural gems.
+Berat is sometimes called “the city of a thousand windows” and is one of Albania’s most incredible architectural gems.
 Visitors can see influences from cultures as varied as the Illyrians, Greeks, Romans, Byzantines, and Ottomans—spanning the city’s entire period of existence.
 Landmark buildings range from mosques and churches to palaces and strongholds.
 There is plenty to see and do, so find yourself a hotel and explore for a few days!

 Gjirokastra lies on a slope of the Drino River valley and overlooks an ancient landscape dotted with characteristic stone buildings.
-The town’s centerpiece is the 13th-century citadel, which is surrounded by several turreted houses dating from the 1600s, a typical architectural feature of this area.
+The town’s centerpiece is the 13th-century citadel, surrounded by several turreted houses dating from the 1600s, a typical architectural feature of this area.

 People who enjoy exploring local culture and history will find this to be one of the top UNESCO World Heritage Sites in Albania.
 Additionally, the fact it consists of two separate historic towns gives you an excellent reason for a road trip!